Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Most importantly, the hangboard you buy should be the best hangboard for you.
 With tons of variations on the market, certain hangboards are tailored for specific kinds of climbers.

-For example, if you are looking to begin finger strength training, you may not need a board with a bunch of shallow monos and tiny credit card edges.
-If you already have tendons of steel, you’ll want a board that is well-matched to your advanced skill set and training goals.
-For more help choosing, check out our Buyer’s Guide later in this article.
+For example, if you’re looking to begin finger strength training, you may not need a board with a bunch of shallow monos and tiny credit card edges.
+If you already have tendons of steel, you’ll want a board well-matched to your advanced skill set and training goals.
+For more help choosing, check out our buyer’s guide below.

 The Best Hangboards of 2021

-The design of the Beastmaker 2000 ($169) was based on input from some of the world’s strongest climbers.
-Because it was conceived by the pros, this board is not an ideal option for finger training beginners.
+The design of the Beastmaker 2000 ($138) was based on input from some of the world’s strongest climbers.
+Because it was conceived by the pros, this board is not an ideal option for beginner finger training.
+Still, the Beastmaker is widely considered the gold standard of hangboards.

-Every hold on the Beastmaker 2000 has been shaped to minimize the likelihood of tweaking a finger.
-The grippy-yet-pleasant texture of the wood won’t wreck your skin, and you won’t find it overly slippery, either.
+Every hold on the Beastmaker 2000 is shaped to minimize the likelihood of tweaking a finger.
+The grippy yet pleasant texture of the wood won’t wreck your skin, and you won’t find it overly slippery, either.

 For a slightly different variation, the Beastmaker 1000 is also very popular.